Transfer of certificate for a domestic commercial vessel

 Certificates and approvals that can be transferred

-The following types of certificate or approvals can be transferred using an application to vary a vessel certificate or approval form 566:
+The following types of certificate or approvals can be transferred using an application for change of certificate (or approval) holder for a vessel permission form 1780:

 - certificate of survey